Bunch of alapacas on a green grassy hill behind some white electric tape fence

 Boys have gone through

-Rusty was the first that noticed the bit of new grass and came running and snorting at the alpacas and Moo (who was still on the other side of the fence – probably will stay there).
+Rusty was the first that noticed the bit of new grass and came running and snorting at the alpacas and Abigail Moo (who was still on the other side of the fence – probably will stay there).

 Think, and go!